CPA – PEP, CFE & PERT

 The Python bootcamp has been an amazing and fun journey so far.
 I look forward to finishing it in 2022!

 Since I barely went into the office and in-person social events, my social circles mostly consisted of people I have known for years and new friends I made on Instagram (thanks to jenthinks).
 To my pleasant surprise, some of the people I met virtually actually turned out to be friends in real life.
-This concept was not new to me but still, it was a gift.
-In my last year’s post, I shared that I have come to realize the importance of having meaningful relationships over many meaningless relationships.
-This theme continued this year: I focused my energy and time on people that mattered.
-As I enter my 30s, I doubt this will change.
+This concept (making friends online) was not new to me but still, it was a gift.
+As I got older, I have come to realize the importance of having few meaningful relationships over many meaningless relationships.
+This theme lasted the entire year: I focused my energy and time on people that mattered.
+As I enter my 30s, I highly doubt this will change.

 In 2020, I published 163 posts.
 In 2021, I published significantly less at 65 posts including this one.
 However, most of the 65 posts were CPA-related.
 After the success I had with my CPA content last year, I decided to focus on what the audience wanted.
 Also, since CFE was supposed to be a one-time event if all went well, I wanted to make sure I documented my process every step of the way.
 For months, I shared all the ups and downs.
 Based on the feedback I received, they did exactly what I wanted by helping many of you feel less alone.
 On result release day, the messages I received reaffirmed the meaning of doing it.

 In terms of stats, jenthinks hit 10,000 monthly page views for the first time in July.
 Earlier this month, it broke the all-time record for daily page view at 883 views.
-I also made my first sale for my CFE guides earlier this month.
+I also made my first sale for my CFE guides not too long ago.
 If I am honest, I had hoped for jenthinks to grow more than that it had this year.
 I am not sure if it would have mattered if I published more posts.
-However, I recognized that CFE and PERT were my priority.
+However, I recognized that CFE and PERT should have been and were indeed my priorities.

 Overall, 2021 was an expensive but productive year for me.
 As my last year in my 20s, I felt that I lived up to the promises I made and expectations I had for myself.
 For the next 12 months, I hope to focus on my physical and mental health and leveling up as an accountant.